Oded Golan: Controversy

 The IAA claimed that Golan and numerous antiquity dealers were involved in forgery assisted by experts in ancient Semitic languages.
 Media coverage and documentary films which reported the case created what Golan called a “media circus".
 The BBC reported that when the police took Golan into custody and searched his apartment they discovered a workshop with a range of tools, materials, and half finished 'antiquities'.
 According to the allegations, collectors around the world paid hundreds of thousands of dollars for artifacts that came through Golan's associates.
-Dozens items were examined.
+Dozens of items were examined.
 Police suspected that artefacts made by these forgers had found their way into leading museums.

 The documentary film The History Merchants alleged Golan (working with a team of people, including an expert in ancient semitic languages and an artisan) had produced forged artifacts for sale on the religious antiquities market.
 In 2004, Horizon aired King Solomon's Tablet of Stone on the BBC.
 This program included allegations of forgery and fraudulent activity by Golan.

 On December 29, 2004, Golan was indicted in an Israeli court along with three antiquities dealers; Robert Deutsch, one of Israel’s leading antiquities dealers and an inscriptions expert who has lectured at the University of Haifa; dealer and conservator Refael Braun; and dealer Shlomo Cohen; Faiz al-Amla, a Palestinian dealer from the village of Beit Ula in the Hebron Hills was charged with trading in antiquities without a license.
 Early in the trial, charges were dropped against Braun and Cohen, leaving Golan and Deutsch as the only defendants.